fanzou99/FastHR/README.md

 FastHR is a Python function that efficiently and accurately calculates hardness ratios for X-ray sources using a Bayesian approach.

+NOTE!!!: I have not released FastHR yet.
+It is scheduled to release after th

 Install
 -------
 FastHR can be installed using pip.

 	pip install FastHR

 Usage